-CONFERENCE OF THE BIRDS shows an outtake from an analysis of the correlation between time and place and of the historical landscape of Iran.
+‘Conference of the Birds’ shows an outtake from an analysis of the correlation between time and place and of the historical Iranian landscape.
 How do places appear and disappear?
-How do we attach meaning to a certain site and in what way photography can deal with deconstructed icons in comparison to the (a-)historical palm tree sticking its tongue out towards the straight forward photographed Iranian landscape.
+How do we attach meaning to a certain site and in what way photography can deal with deconstructed icons in comparison to the (a-)historical palm tree sticking out its tongue?

-The small desert village has been photographed obsessively and captured from every angle possible.
-Elements are positioned in the frame so that they are repeated in the next frame.
-The ruined facade recurs, the bend palms recur, the same lightning and the mountains in the background as well.
+A small desert village has been photographed obsessively and captured from every angle possible.
+Elements are positioned in the frame so that they are repeated in the next.

 The installation is composed of framed photographs in two different sizes accompanied by a book that contains the full sequence shot in the desert village.
 The book will be out in September at the Unseen Photo Fair in Amsterdam.